Everard O'Donnell speaks on...

 And it’s, it's fairly widespread experience that, you know, the white Toyota car which is, even with no markings, is obviously a UN vehicle appearing somewhere in a rural community to pick up X. Or there, or the time the vehicle appears, X is away from the village, you know.

 I mean, it’s very difficult for people giving evidence here.
 Certainly I think this is more important in the early days of the tribunal.
 Now, our witness protection system is, you know, a lot more sophisticated but even so, people are known.
-We had a situation few months ago where witnesses who were meant to be anonymous had been denounced by a survivors’ organization in Rwanda for giving evidence for the defense.
+We’ve had a situation few months ago where witnesses who were meant to be anonymous had been denounced by a survivors’ organization in Rwanda for giving evidence for the defense.

 And they were denounced and they were told they would no longer have the benefits of getting survivors’ benefits and so on.
 And when they complained to the witness protection officer, the witness protection officer in Rwanda, who is not part of us, the Rwandan protection, the government protection officer cooperates within the Procureur General’s Office, proceeded to denounce them herself for being snakes in the grass and for betraying their colleagues.

 So you can see the enormous difficulties.
 And so choosing a neutral territory was necessary from the point of view of getting both sides heard.
-And one thing you see, the, the, when I came here, people always used to say “Oh this was just a . . .” – I mean the, the, to some extent our, our guests in the detention facilities still say that it’s a political tribunal and so on and so so.
+And one thing you see, the, the, when I came here, people always used to say, “Oh this was just a . . .” – I mean the, the, to some extent our, our guests in the detention facilities still say that it’s a political tribunal and so on and so on.

-But – and a victor’s tribunal, you know, they old thing about the Nuremberg slander you know, is thrown at us.
+But – and a victor’s tribunal, you know, the old thing about the Nuremberg slander you know, is thrown at us.
 We try the Hutus.
 We don’t try the Tutsis.
 But if you look at the way we function, we give the defense every opportunity.
 We give them equal facilities.
 We treat them in every way – we, we privilege them.

 We, and you know, will do anything we can to ensure a fair trial.
 And I think our, our detainees individually, when they are not in their sort of group mode, they all agree that they are actually – we, we do a tremendous job in getting their witnesses here or getting them heard if necessary by video link.